interledger/rfcs/0016-pre-shared-key/0016-pre-shared-key.md

 // Now the PSK data object is constructed, containing the public headers, the
 // encrypted private headers, and the encrypted application data.
 The
-// "public_headers" are added, including a "key" header that specifies the
+// "public_headers" are added, including a "key" header that specifies the HMAC
-// HMAC algorithm used (which MUST be hmac-sha-256) and the nonce used to
+// algorithm used (which MUST be hmac-sha-256) and the nonce used to generate
-// generate the payment's encryption key.
+// the payment's encryption key.
+The AES-256-GCM authentication tag is attached
+// to the 'encryption' header after a space.

 psk_data = create_empty_buffer()
 psk_data += 'PSK/1.0\n'
 psk_data += 'Nonce: ' + nonce
-psk_data += 'Encryption: aes-256-ctr'
+psk_data += 'Encryption: aes-256-gcm ' + auth_tag
 psk_data += 'Key: hmac-sha-256'
 psk_data += public_headers.join('\n')